Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Methods

 \section{Methods}

-In this section, we present our overall depth completion network architecture and its two key components: Mask-adaptive Gated Convolution (MagaConv) and Bi-directional Progressive Fusion (BP-Fusion).
+In this section, we present our overall depth completion network architecture and its two key components: Mask-adaptive Gated Convolution (MagaConv) and Bi-directional Aligning Projection (Bid-AP).
 Additionally, we introduce the overall loss function, including an MSE loss and a Structure-Consistency loss.